WELCOME TO NEW INTERNATIONAL OWLS!

 Making it easier to make your way in a new culture.
 PNC Virtual Wallet Student® makes being far from home less challenging.
 With checking and savings combined, plus easy-to-use digital tools to help you budget, plan and track your money, PNC Virtual Wallet Student helps make banking in the U.S. an easy adjustment.
 PNC has convenient locations on and near campus and encourage you to set an appointment by calling 215-978-1477, emailing email@example.com or firstname.lastname@example.org.

-Students will need to bring their passport and student visa related documents as well as U.S address and U.S. phone number information.
+To open a checking account with PNC, students will need to bring their passport and student visa related documents as well as U.S address and U.S. phone number information.
 For more information, visit pnc.com/internationalstudents or pnc.com/temple.